daviduhden/openbsd-hardening-script/README.md

 - Applies system configuration changes for memory allocation hardening.
 - Sets up anacron for periodic tasks.
 - Makes shell environment files immutable using chflags.
+- Configures Xenocara to use CWM instead of FVWM by default and fixes screen tearing for Intel-based video chipsets.

 ## Requirements